Best 4K Blu-rays

 We have chosen the following discs from among the 300 or so available so far.
 These movies not only show off the capabilities of your brand-new television, they're also good.
 (Well, we liked them, at least.)

 All of these titles include the 4K disc as well as the standard 1080p Blu-ray copy in the package.
-To watch the 4K version you'll need a 4K TV and a 4K Blu-ray player, such as the Samsung UBD-K8500.
+To watch the 4K version you'll need a 4K TV and a 4K Blu-ray player, such as the Sony UBP-X800.
 All of the 4K discs also include HDR (high dynamic range) information, and when watched on a compatible HDR TV they can look noticeably better than standard Blu-ray.

-Editors' note, Aug.
-4: Originally published in June 2016, this list is regularly updated.
+Another week, another Marvel movie.
+But "Black Panther" isn't a cookie-cutter, by-the-numbers CGI-fest.
+It has something to say, and it does so in a way that is both entertaining and visually arresting.
+Unlike the two-dimensional Wakanda of the latest Avengers movie, the world of Black Panther is fleshed out with both real characters and tangible-looking scenery.
+You thought Thor was good?
+You need to see this.

+If there was ever a disc that could make you shake your head in amazement at how good 4K movies can look, "The Greatest Showman" is it.
+It offers spectacular image quality and finely judged HDR effects.
+The story may be a little hokey but it's forgivable as a way to space out the supremely catchy songs.
+Only Hugh Jackman's at-times bizarre make-up and slippery trans-Pacific accent distract somewhat from the spectacle.
+But what a spectacle it is.
+This UHD 4K Blu-ray is one of the best reasons to buy a 4K TV.

+A beautifully crafted movie in terms of visuals and story, "Wonder Woman" is the super-hero movie we had to have.
+Special effects are used subtly, at least until the end of the movie, while HDR gives scenes like Steve Trevor's interrogation with the Lasso of Truth a real boost.
+Yes, some of the scenes do suffer from film grain -- including, strangely, the opening CGI sequence -- but overall, this is one origin tale you need in your collection.

+Big, loud and kind of dumb, "Valerian and the City of a Thousand Planets" is nevertheless one of the most stunning-looking sci-fi films yet committed to disc.
+The creature design -- from the knowingly "Fifth Element"-like ambassadors of the opening scenes to the enigmatic Pearls -- is almost worth the purchase price in itself.

-If there's one title that looms large over other 4K releases this year so far, it's the BBC's "Planet Earth II."
+If there's one title that looms large over other 4K releases recently, it's the BBC's "Planet Earth II."
 Shot mostly in 4K and complete with HDR effects, the latest installment of this series features all of the stunning footage you'd expect from the award-winning team behind the original and "Life."
 And of course it's narrated by David Attenborough.

 From the opening scene of a sloth swimming among mangroves to the later macro shots of ants eating tadpoles, the cinematography can be simply breathtaking at times.
 If you want to show off your TV's ability to deliver color and detail, this is the disc.

-Note: Editors' note: Originally published in June 2016, this list is regularly updated.